Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 2. This particular reference to Cyrus has to do with his decree of 538 B.C. that allowed all of the exiled people (exiled by Assyria and Neo-Babylon) to return to their native lands and rebuild their national temples with the help of the Persian treasury.
 For the specific reference to the Jewish return see Ezra 1:2-4; 6:3-5.
 Cyrus' primary motivation for this was for each of the nations to pray to their own god on Persia's behalf and Cyrus' successors (cf. Ezra 6:10; 7:23).

 3. I think that Isaiah 45:6 is extremely significant.
 It shows again not only the purpose of God choosing Israel, but also of God choosing Cyrus.
-God chose Abraham to choose the world and He chose Cyrus for the same purpose.
+God chose Abraham to choose the world and He chose Cyrus for the same larger purpose.

 SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN